aiplanethub/introduction-to-python-intermediate/loops-in-python/227-Break & Continue Keywords.md

-* You were only interested in the first even number, but the above Python code has returned all the even numbers present in the list.
+* You were only interested in the first even number, but the above Python code has returned all the even numbers in the list.

-* Let’s see how the break keyword can help:
+* Let's see how the break keyword can help: